Gman-Superfly/PSON_Sparse_Coherence_Recovery/docs/airtight/Fair_Test_Validation.md

 For PSON: `candidate = proposal + noise`, so the fallback provides a genuine alternative.

-The results remaining identical after the fix **validates that the original test was already fair**—the structural asymmetry had no practical effect because the baseline's candidate and fallback were identical.
+The results remaining identical after the fix **validates that the original test was already fair** - the structural asymmetry had no practical effect because the baseline's candidate and fallback were identical.

 ---